ui-arrow-rightui-button-arrowui-caret-downui-exclamationui-play-circle

 Standards

-Incoming air must be filtered.
-A positive airflow from eggs to duckling must be maintained.
+Incoming air must be filtered and a positive airflow from eggs to ducklings must be maintained

 How you will be measured